-17. Oral Questions of the representative of the Essex Fire Authority regarding the Report to the Constituent Authorities of the meetings on 14 and 28 June 2017 Members asked questions of the representative of the Essex Fire Authority.
+1 Questions of the Representative to the Essex Fire Authority regarding the 7 report to the Constituent Authorities of the meetings on 14 and 28 June 2017 Members asked questions of the representative of the Essex Fire Authority.
 The questions asked and the answers given were recorded.
 The recording is published on the County Council's website.
 Chairman